NatronGitHub/openfx-misc/README.md

 * Deinterlace: Deinterlace input stream.
 * FrameBlend: Blend frames.
+* FrameHold: Hold a frame, or subsample the input frames.
 * RetimeOFX: Change the timing of the input clip.
 * TimeOffsetOFX: Move the input clip forward or backward in time.